Does human bonding have the power to penetrate the veil of the supernatural?

 “I don’t care!”
 His eyes flared with determination.
 “I ain’t goin’ near that God-forsaken place ‘til daylight, I tell ya.
 They’ll just have to wait.
 That’s all there is to it.”
 He ignored the guilt and downed another shot of whiskey, inwardly praying they’d be safe until morning.

 Anita hesitated to say anything further, unsure of what to make of his story knowing Butch was not easily rattled, let alone prone to fanciful embellishment.
 She didn’t doubt the sincerity of what he perceived had happened given his state of trepidation, but it was another thing to refuse going back for his beloved hounds.

 Butch studied her face, certain he detected a restrained but dubious look.
 “I know what you’re thinking.
 You think I’m nuts, a dang lunatic, don’t you?
 I swear, Nita, I ain’t made nothing up.”
 The inflection in his voice pleaded for support.
 “I saw what I saw.”

 “I’m not saying it ain’t so, darling.
 But you’ve been under a lot of stress lately.
 You even said so yourself, that you were overtired; about to quit.
 Maybe when you rested, you nodded off or something.
 You know, maybe you didn’t realize it, but thinking of old times, you copied Alex.
 Maybe your mind was playing tricks on you in the moonlight.”

 “Bullshit!
 I wasn’t daydreaming, dammit.
 I was standing in the middle of a swamp; just climbed down from a tree.
 And what about the dogs?
 Why didn’t they howl or tear hell out the coons only a yard from their mugs?
-How did the one I shot end up with the others?
+And how did the one I just shot end up with the others?
 Huh?
 Answer me that one!”

 He challenged her sense of reason, but Anita chose only to listen for fear of agitating him further.
 Butch rose and kicked back his chair.
 Frustrated, he removed his shirt and threw it into the sink.
 A medley of conflicting emotions challenged his sense of manhood; he was unnerved, embarrassed, and confused.